A sea-griffin erect Sanguine, membered, beaked, nimbed, dorsal and tail fins Or, langued Azure, grasping in its talons a mullet of eight points Or.

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Between, Watercolor, Proper, Armed, Azure, Point downwards, Flag, Double-headed, Boa, Overall, Wreath, Head, Charged, Crest, Ogee, Paschal lamb, Crown, Imperial crown, Open royal crown, Created, Cross, Cross couped, Outlined in sable, Dexter, Two, Dragon, In chief, Coat of arms, Fleur de lis, Shafted, Personal, Gules, Leaved, Illuminated, Interpreted, Langued, Motto, Membered, Nimbed, Or, Beaked, Argent, Without divisions, Sable, Vert, Grasping, Three, One and Eagle.
+Between, Watercolor, Proper, Armed, Azure, Point downwards, Flag, Double-headed, Boa, Overall, Wreath, Head, Chain, Charged, Upon (wreath), Crest, Ogee, Paschal lamb, Crown, Imperial crown, Open royal crown, Cross, Cross couped, Outlined in sable, Dexter, Two, Dragon, In the fess point, Coat of arms, Emerald, Fleur de lis, Shafted, Personal, Gules, Illuminated, Interpreted, Langued, Semi-circular, Membered, Nimbed, Or, Beaked, Argent, Without divisions, Sable, Vert, Grasping, One and Eagle.

 Dr. Antonio Salmerón y Cabañas,